Structure Your Token Metadata Using JSON Schema V2

 }

-Here's a video that talks about the importance of structuring your token metadata and how to do it according to Token Metadata JSON Schema V2.
+Here's a video about how crucial structuring your token metadata is and how to do it according to Token Metadata JSON Schema V2.

 You can find examples in this blog post in the section "Token Metadata V2 NFT Examples".
 If you still have questions, reach out on Discord or ask it on StackOverflow.